Jiavuddin/Jiavuddin/README.md

 - **[Explore My Portfolio](https://jiavuddin-syed.vercel.app/):** See my work in action!

 ### ✨ Fun Fact
-When I'm not crafting sleek web experiences, you can find me optimizing my day at the gym or strategizing my next BGMI win on the weekends!
+When I'm not coding, you can find me hitting the gym, binge-watching Japanese anime, or practicing my Japanese language skills!